mothball16/rocket-artillery/README.md

 # Roblox Wargame Systems
-A bunch of old wargame projects from 2023-2024, undergoing thorough refactoring to account for modern scripting practices.<br>
+An in-progress complete refactor of a bundle of milsim combat systems from 2022-2024, in accordance with modern scripting practices.<br>
 Test place: https://www.roblox.com/games/73509557461870/wargame-systems

 ## Roadmap